SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.3/General_Main_Release_10.3.0_CU8.md

 When a protocol was configured to use `MultipleGetBulk` in combination with `PartialSNMP` (e.g. `<OID options="partialSNMP:10;multipleGetBulk:10">`), and the device would return less table cells than the configured `MultipleGetBulk` value, certain fields would not get filled in.

-#### Problem with SLAnalytics when fetching protocol information while creating a multivariate pattern [ID_37366]
+#### SLAnalytics: Problem when fetching protocol information while creating a multivariate pattern [ID_37366]

 <!-- MR 10.3.0 [CU8] - FR 10.3.11 -->

-In some cases, SLAnalytics could throw an exception when fetching protocol information while creating a multivariate pattern.
+In some cases, an error could occur in SLAnalytics when fetching protocol information while creating a multivariate pattern.

 #### SLAnalytics: Problem when the SLNet connection got lost while resetting the data sources [ID_37402] [ID_37459]